djh1997/proj324/docs/index.md

 # Stage criteria

-These are the criteria I would like to meet to feel as thought I have ached a successful project.
+These are the criteria I would like to meet to feel as thought I have achieved a successful project.

 | stage | name                        | description                                    |
 | ----- | --------------------------- | ---------------------------------------------- |